Top Jobs in Malta with Visa Sponsorship opportunities in 2026

 These are the costs of living incurred by people working in jobs in Malta with visa sponsorship:

-• Rent: between 700 and 1200 euros per month, depending on the location.
+• Rent: between 700 and 1200 euros per month, depending on the location

-• Utilities: The average cost is between $10000 $15050 a month.
+• Utilities: The average cost is between $ 10,000 and $ 15,000 per month

-• Eats: Eur 250 to Eur 350/month basic groceries.
+• Eats: Eur 250 to Eur 350/month basic groceries

-• Transport: It costs between 30 and 40 euros a month with a public transport pass.
+• Transport: It costs between 30 and 40 euros a month with a public transport pass

 Employer Support